NissesSenap/ocp4GoodToHave/azure.md

 # Azure

 I'm doing a OCP 4.3 IPI install on Azure.
-In this file I will post a bunch of az commands, hopefull I will have time to convert some of these tasks in to code as well.
+In this file I will post a bunch of az commands, hopefully I will have time to convert some of these tasks in to code as well.

 ## My account